fex01/servicenow-notes/sn-discovery.md

     - “depends on”: App to App Relationship
   - TCP Connections
     - [Server CI record] > Related List > TCP Connections
-    - Discovery finds application to host dependencies based on the running processes of a computer Cl that have a process classier configured
+    - Discovery finds application to host dependencies based on the running processes of a computer CI that have a process classier configured
     - Discovery finds application to application dependencies based on applications that have process classifiers and have TCP communications between them
 - Process Classification
   - All > Discovery Definition > CI Classification > Processes